Dr Renee Ward - Programme Leader

 Students may choose to undertake a work placement during their final year to gain practical experience and gain a competitive edge in the jobs market.
 Past placements have included roles in museums, heritage sites, schools and charities.
 Students are encouraged to obtain placements in industry independently.
 Tutors may provide support and advice to students who require it during this process.

-When you are on an optional placement in the UK or overseas or studying abroad, you will be required to cover your own transport and accommodation and meals costs.
+If students choose to undertake an optional placement in the UK or overseas or study abroad, they will be required to cover their own travel, accommodation, and general living costs.

 Field trips include visits to Newstead Abbey, former home of the poet Lord Byron, and Shakespeare’s Globe Theatre in London.
 Students on this course are also able to attend organised activities such as play readings, film showings, performances, and talks.
 They can also get involved with the student newspaper and on-site radio station, Siren FM.

 Our medieval literature modules typically include sessions working with manuscripts in the archives at Lincoln Cathedral or optional workshops with local artisans on medieval arts and culture.

 All of these optional events enrich the student experience at Lincoln, and they cement the sense of community fostered on the degree programme.

 Field trips are optional and participation on trips will not impact upon grades awarded on this programme.
 The costs of transport and entry fees, where applicable, are covered by the School.
 Students are, however, expected to cover their own subsistence costs while attending field trips.